Nobuhiro Tajima

-Nobuhiro Tajima (Shinjitai: 田嶋 伸博, Tajima Nobuhiro), nicknamed "Monster", is a hillclimb racer, tuning shop owner, rally team manager and former rally driver who is best known for his participation in Suzuki's rallying program as well as his triumphs at the Pikes Peak International Hillclimb in USA and Silverstone Race to the Sky in NZ (which he won eight times out of eleven events).
+Nobuhiro "Monster" Tajima (Shinjitai: 田嶋 伸博, Tajima Nobuhiro) is a Japanese hillclimb racer, tuning shop owner, rally team manager and former rally driver who is best known for his participation in Suzuki's rallying program as well as his triumphs at the Pikes Peak International Hillclimb in USA and Silverstone Race to the Sky in NZ (which he won eight times out of eleven events).

 Racing career

 Tajima made his race debut in 1968 in the All Japan Dirt Trial Championship where he won his first race.
 His first involvement in the World Rally Championship was in the 1981 Lombard RAC Rally, where he entered a Datsun.

 In 1983 he established Monster Sport International, a motorsport preparation shop.
 In 1986, he sealed his association with Suzuki when he established Suzuki Sport, its in-house motorsport division and returned to the World Rally Championship where he competed driving a Suzuki Cultus in the Olympus Rally.

 In 1987, he competed in the Olympus Rally, taking his first class win and finishing 15th overall.
 He returned again the following year where he won his class again, finishing 7th overall.

 From 1991 to 1992, he competed in the Asia-Pacific Rally Championship, including dual APRC/WRC rounds such as Rally Australia and Rally New Zealand.
 Initially he drove a Suzuki Swift, then switched to a Suzuki Baleno Wagon Kit Car in 1997, and a Suzuki Ignis S1600 in 2001.

 As the Junior World Rally Championship project took off in 2002, he decided to retire from rally driving while he was competing in the Asia Pacific Rally to become team manager of Suzuki Sport.